Steven314/school-id-crosswalk/crosswalking/README.md

 - The NCAA site doesn't have every CEEB code that is found on the College Board site.
 That may not be much of an issue since the College Board has many codes for places other than high schools, which is mainly what I'm after.
 - Pulling from the NCAA site takes a very long time.
 It takes a little under a second to run each query and there over 47,000 queries :neutral_face:.
+This ended up being a multi-day process to slowly pull all the records and monitor it.

 ## Higher Educational Institutions